Who is Liz Sunshine?

 Currently, Liz is:

-Preparing for future exhibitions and offline community events in Melbourne
+• Preparing for future exhibitions, creating new work and offering offline community events in Melbourne

 Liz describes herself as an artist interested in the psychology of fashion, using her platform to encourage mindful consumption and personal style exploration